Despite what you may have heard, when fingerloop braiding, you really can put your loops down and take breaks.

 Skip to the end of the video to see how I set them down on the comb.
 (Slide the little bubble under the video to the right to fast-forward):

 Before I found these combs, I used a ruler with clothespins clipped onto it:

 Later I used a set of wooden pegs I found somewhere–the pegs were 10 in a row, about 3″ high on a free-standing base.
 After setting each loop onto a peg, I would stretch a rubber band around the top of the pegs the way I still do on my combs.
 Here’s a photo of an even nicer set of pegs I picked up at a second-hand store recently—I haven’t tried them out yet but I think they would be great.
 I would only use one of the two rows of pegs at a time—or better, lay each loop over two parallel pegs.
 (I assume this is a tie-rack)

-[In part of another more recent video, I demo using a set of pegs.
-Skip ahead to 2min,38sec into the video to see the the loop-holder.]
+[In part of another more recent video, I demo using this set of pegs.
+Skip ahead to 2min,38sec into the video to see that part.]

 The pegs were the easiest system, but I like my combs because they are so light and portable–I take my braids on a lot of road and camping trips.